Southeast Asian-Flavored Cold Noodles with Tempeh

 Combine the dressing ingredients in a small bowl, and whisk together.
 Set aside.

 Cook the noodles in plenty of rapidly simmering water until al dente.
+Once the noodles are just about done, plunge the green beans and carrots into the water and cook for another minute.
 Drain and rinse under cool water, then drain well again.